 In the case of seeded assembly, in which each attachment is of a ``subassembly'' containing a single tile to a subassembly containing the seed, this definition of partial order system is equivalent to the definition of partial order system given in~\cite{AdChGoHu01}.
 In the seeded case, since no tiles may attach simultaneously, the attachment quasiorder we have defined induces equivalence classes that are singletons, and the resulting induced strict partial order is the same as the strict partial order used in~\cite{AdChGoHu01}.
-It is routine to check that the TAS described in Section~\ref{sec-hierarchical-square} is a partial order system, using one of the orange tiles in the upper-left of Figure~\ref{fig:two-handed-square-block} as a ``seed.''